Declaraciones sobre esclavitud moderna y transparencia en la cadena de suministro

 Further details of Burberry’s Human Rights Policy are available here: Burberry Human Rights Policy

 RESPONSIBLE SOURCING POLICY

 This outlines Burberry’s commitment to responsible and sustainable business principles throughout the supply chain, including at the sourcing stage of raw materials.
 The policy outlines specific prohibited sourcing regions, where the risk of modern slavery and other labour rights issues is recognised.
-For example, the policy prohibits any sourcing of cotton from Uzbekistan.
+For example, the policy prohibits any sourcing of cotton from Uzbekistan, Turkmenistan and Syria.